Pernosco/on-prem/README.md

 At minimum the machine running the builder and appserver needs CPU support for AVX (on Intel, Sandy Bridge or later).
 It needs to support any instructions used in the rr recording.

+## Parallelism

+Pernosco can be computationally expensive when processing long execution traces.
+Pernosco has been designed to be highly parallel and is capable of using a very large number of CPU cores.
+Parallelism during the build phase is controlled by the `--shards` argument to `pernosco build`.
+The default number of shards is 5, which can saturate an 18 core CPU.
+If you are running on fewer cores, you may want to try reducing the number of shards, and if you are running on more cores, increasing the number of shards.
+The smallest number of shards that can saturate your CPU is likely to give the best performance.

 ## Troubleshooting

 Pass `pernosco --log info=<log-file>` to capture a log.
 Pay attention to lines starting with `ERROR` or `WARN`.
 Contact [support](mailto:support@pernos.co) for assistance if necessary.